 - The new version is used to correct the problems of an earlier version.

-- New features have been added to the component but they are not required for the site to operate.
+- New features have been added into the component but they are not required to run the application.

 Modifying an external component